ifly6/ifly-images/nationstates/gensec/2024-09-03 challenge hypothetical.md

 Assessment criteria
 -------------------

-Submissions will be evaluated on the following dimensions:
+Submissions will be assessed on the following dimensions:
 * final decision correctness (illegal or legal);
 * issue spotting (completeness and correctness);
 * articulation of the test: